-SATURDAY 25 SEPTEMBER 2021 - THE CHAMPION TORBAY EXPRESS D1015 ‘Western Champion’ is returning to the mainline with this inaugural run in a sparkling new
+SATURDAY 25 SEPTEMBER 2021 - THE CHAMPION TORBAY EXPRESS ANNOUNCEMENT: D1015 'Western Champion' did not pass its mainline test run on Friday 17 September.
+The

 SATURDAY 25 SEPTEMBER 2021 – THE CHAMPION TORBAY EXPRESS

-With everyone aboard after Bristol Parkway, the outward journey to the Devon coast is routed via Highbridge, Taunton, Exeter and along the famous Dawlish sea wall before arriving into the Torbay area for an afternoon visit to your choice of either Torquay, Paignton or Kingswear [for Dartmouth*].
-The return journey differs between Taunton and Bristol as we take the route through Bruton, Trowbridge and Bath, bringing variety to your train journey.
+With everyone aboard after Bristol Parkway, the outward journey to the Devon coast is now routed via Bath, Westbury, Taunton, Exeter and along the famous Dawlish sea wall before arriving into the Torbay area for an afternoon visit to your choice of either Torquay, Paignton or Kingswear [for Dartmouth*].
+The return journey differs between Taunton and Bristol as we take the direct route through Highbridge, bringing variety to your train journey.

 Torquay sees itself as the well heeled marina resort of Torbay, whilst Paignton is more the traditional seaside resort.
 Kingswear, the end of the rail line, sits across the river Dart from Dartmouth, with ferries providing the link.
 From past experience Dartmouth is by far the most popular choice of our travellers, with a range of independent shops, eateries and easy walks for your own exploration, as well as river cruises.